Mudb0y/Artiscrape/README.md

 # Artiscrape

-This tool aims to scrape all fics from the Artemis Fowl fandom from fanfiction.net, and possibly AO3.
+This tool aims to scrape all fics from the Artemis Fowl fandom on AO3.
+FFN might be added once I figure out how to pass CloudFlare's checks

 $ pip install fanficfare requests bs4